 Most winter squashes grow as vines, requiring even more space than summer squashes.
 They are left on the vine until fully mature; by then, their rinds are tough and generally inedible.
 Fruits come in several colors that may change with maturity, and may be squat, long, round or onion shaped.
 Skin may be smooth or ridged.
 Properly stored, winter squashes can be kept throughout the winter.

 Pumpkins and inedible ornamental gourds fall into the winter squash category.
+If squash could talk, this is what it would tell you.

 Plus: 15 Pumpkin Recipes